Senegalese wrestling: Training

-Senegalese wrestlers train extremely hard and may perform press ups and various difficult physical exercises throughout the day to build up their strength.
-However, while they believe strength is important, they also believe that there is an element of luck in the winner and may perform rituals before a match to increase their chances.
-Common to Senegalese wrestlers is rubbing a foot on a stone or rubbing themselves with lotions or oils to increase "good luck".

 Senegalese wrestlers, youth in specific, struggle with dropping out of school to pursue wrestling as well, prompting notable names in the sport to speak out against the issue saying their education is more important.

 Media

 In April 2008 a BBC documentary entitled Last Man Standing covered the lives of a group of British and American hopefuls at a boot camp in Senegal who took on Senegalese opponents.
 Laamb was featured in the 2005 film L'Appel des arènes (English title Wrestling Grounds).
 The documentary Laamb directed by Kristoffer Hegnsvad follows young wrestlers in Dakar during a major tournament, the film was narrated by Jørgen Leth and premiered at Copenhagen International Documentary Film Festival - CPH:DOX in 2013.

 Etymology

-The name Làmb originates from a musical instrument, specifically a type of Wolof drum, similar to the Xiin, Nder, Tunguné, and Thiol Wolof drums.
-Originally, the Làmb was a royal drum played by griots with the surname Thiam, whose chief (head drummer) held the title Fara Làmb in the organizational structure of the Wolof kingdom of Kajoor.
-The Làmb drum was often used to call people together for wrestling and to enliven and entertain the wrestlers with music and dance.
-Over time, this drum gave its name to Senegalese wrestling itself.
+Laamb is the Wolof word for wrestling, which is borrowed from Serer Fara-Lamb Siin.
+The Serer word for wrestling is njom, which derives from the Serer word jom (heart or honour).